stefanradev93/BayesFlow/JOSS/paper.md

     index: 1
   - name: Cluster of Excellence SimTech, University of Stuttgart, Germany
     index: 2
-  - name: Visual Learning Lab, Heidelberg University, Germany
+  - name: Institute for Psychology, Heidelberg University, Germany
     index: 3
-  - name: Life and Medical Sciences (LIMES) Institute, University of Bonn, Germany
+  - name: Visual Learning Lab, Heidelberg University, Germany
     index: 4
-  - name: Institute for Psychology, Heidelberg University, Germany
+  - name: Life and Medical Sciences Institute, University of Bonn, Germany
     index: 5
   - name: Department of Statistics, TU Dortmund University, Germany
     index: 6
 ---

 # Summary
 Modern Bayesian inference involves a mixture of computational techniques for estimating, validating, and drawing conclusions from probabilistic models as part of principled workflows for data analysis [@burkner_models_2022; @gelman_bayesian_2020; @schad2021toward].
-Typical problems in Bayesian workflows are the approximation of intractable posterior distributions for diverse model types and the comparison of competing models of the same process in terms of their predictive or generative performance.
-However, despite their theoretical appeal and utility, the practical execution of Bayesian workflows is often limited by computational bottlenecks: Obtaining even a single posterior may already take a long time, such that repeated estimation for the purpose of model validation or calibration becomes completely unfeasible.
+Typical problems in Bayesian workflows are the approximation of intractable posterior distributions for diverse model types and the comparison of competing models of the same process in terms of their complexity and predictive performance.
+However, despite their theoretical appeal and utility, the practical execution of Bayesian workflows is often limited by computational bottlenecks: Obtaining even a single posterior may already take a long time, such that repeated estimation for the purpose of model validation or calibration becomes completely infeasible.

 Our `BayesFlow` software brings *amortized Bayesian inference* (ABI) into the scope of Bayesian workflows by enabling users to train custom-tailored neural networks on model simulations and re-use these networks for any subsequent application of the model.
 Thus, ABI unlocks the potential of powerful tools for estimation, validation, and comparison of complex models (e.g., models with intractable likelihoods or time-varying parameters) that are often out of reach for standard methods.
 For instance, testing a model's ability to recover its parameters [@schad2021toward] or validating computational fidelity via calibration methods [@talts2018; @sailynoja2022graphical] may necessitate the estimation of thousands of posterior distributions.
 This can take days on a compute cluster, but is nearly instantaneous in the context of ABI.

 To this end, `BayesFlow` incorporates *simulation-based* training of established neural network architectures, such as transformers [@vaswani2017attention] and normalizing flows [@rezende2015normalizing; @papamakarios2021normalizing] for data compression and inference.
 The guiding motif behind the design of `BayesFlow` is to abstract away technical details that are not necessarily relevant for practical applications, while providing robust default settings that work well across applications and require minimal need for manual tuning by the user.
-At the same time, `BayesFlow` implements a modular software architecture, allowing machine learning scientists to modify every component of the pipeline for cutting-edge academic research at the frontier of simulation-based inference.
+At the same time, `BayesFlow` implements a modular software architecture, allowing machine learning scientists to modify every component of the pipeline for academic research at the frontier of Bayesian inference.

 ![`BayesFlow` defines a formal workflow for data generation, neural approximation, and model criticism.\label{fig:figure1}](bayesflow_software_figure1.pdf)